garrettheath4/rip-stream/README.md

     * This Python library might require you to first install the main _ffmpeg_ library on your system.
       If you are using macOS, you can do this with [Homebrew](https://brew.sh) using `brew install ffmpeg`.
 * [tqdm] – Makes it easy to display progress bars in the console from a Python script.
+* [pyspin] - Displays loading spinner in the console.
 * [python-pushover] – Optionally receive a Pushover notification every time _rip-stream_ finishes transcoding.

 Attribution